Insurance gains clout as climate change solution for the poor

 That would make it easier for the estimated 4 billion people who lack coverage to gain access to micro-insurance schemes via mobile phones, cooperatives or other models, she said.

-“In many countries, regulation doesn’t recognize those distribution channels or they are not regulated, so people are either deprived of access to insurance or suffer from (corrupt) players due to a lack of governance,” she told the Thomson Reuters Foundation.

-Reporting by Megan Rowling; editing by Laurie Goering; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
-Visit www.trust.org
+“In many countries, regulation doesn’t recognise those distribution channels or they are not regulated, so people are either deprived of access to insurance or suffer from (corrupt) players due to a lack of governance,” she told the Thomson Reuters Foundation.
+(Reporting by Megan Rowling; editing by Laurie Goering; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women’s rights, trafficking, corruption and climate change.
+Visit www.trust.org)